 “Interstate Pipeline” means any entity that owns or operates a natural gas pipeline delivering natural gas to consumers in the state and is subject to rate regulation by the Federal Energy Regulatory Commission.

 “Intrastate Pipeline” means any pipeline or piping system wholly within the State of California that is delivering natural gas to end-users and is not regulated as a public utility gas corporation by the California Public Utility Commission (CPUC), is not a publicly owned natural gas utility, and is not regulated as an interstate pipeline by the Federal Energy Regulatory Commission.
 This definition includes onshore petroleum and natural gas production facilities and natural gas processing facilities, as defined by sections 95150(a)(2)-(3) of MRR, that deliver pipeline and/or non-pipeline quality natural gas to one or more end users.
-Facility operators that operate an interconnection pipeline that connects their facility to an interstate pipeline, or that share an interconnection pipeline to an interstate pipeline with other nearby facilities, are not considered intrastate pipeline operators.
+Facility operators that are required to report facility GHG emissions under MRR and also own or operate an interconnection pipeline that connects their facility to an interstate pipeline, or that jointly own or operate an interconnection pipeline to an interstate pipeline with other nearby facilities, are not considered intrastate pipeline operators.
 Facilities that receive gas from an upstream LDC and redeliver a portion of the gas to one or more adjacent facilities are not considered intrastate pipelines.

 “Inventory Position” means a contractual agreement with the terminal operator for the use of the storage facilities and terminaling services for the fuel.